cisco/mindmeld/source/userguide/custom_action.rst

 -------------------

 Suppose that a team is working to build a MindMeld application and integrate it the rest of their microservices.
-However, since the rest of the microservices are written in Java, the developers want to reuse as much logic as possible.
-Since the MindMeld application is in Python, it will be a steep curve to reimplement
+Since the microservices are written in Java, the developers want to reuse as much logic as possible.
+Since the MindMeld application is in Python, they would have to re-implement their Java code to Python code.

-With Custom Actions, the developers can now shift the responsibility of fulfilling business logic to services that are outside of MindMeld applications, and these services can be implemented in any language that the developers desire.
-The developers can specify the exact conditions (for example, matching a certain domain or intent) to execute the custom actions and the MindMeld application will interact with the custom action servers through http requests.
+With Custom Actions, the developers can now shift the responsibility of fulfilling business logic to services that are outside of MindMeld applications, and these services can be implemented in any language.
+.
+The developers can specify the exact conditions (for example, matching a certain domain or intent) to execute the custom actions and the MindMeld application will interact with the custom action servers through http(s) requests.

 OpenAPI Specification for client-server interaction